Leisure: United Kingdom

-As literacy, wealth, ease of travel, and a broadened sense of community grew in Britain from the mid-19th century onward, there was more time and interest in leisure activities of all sorts, on the part of all classes.
+As literacy, wealth, ease of travel, and a broadened sense of community grew in Britain in the mid-19th century onward, there was more time and interest in leisure activities of all sorts, on the part of all classes.

-Opportunities for leisure activities increased because real wages continued to grow and hours of work continued to decline.
+Opportunities for leisure activities increased more because real wages continued to grow and hours of work continued to decline.
 In urban Britain, the nine-hour day was increasingly the norm; the 1874 Factory Act limited the workweek to 56.5 hours.
 The movement toward an eight-hour day.
 Furthermore, system of routine annual vacations came into play, starting with white-collar workers and moving into the working-class.
 Some 200 seaside resorts emerged thanks to cheap hotels and inexpensive railway fares, widespread banking holidays and the fading of many religious prohibitions against secular activities on Sundays.

 By the late Victorian era, the leisure industry had emerged in all British cities, and the pattern was copied across Western Europe and North America.
 It provided scheduled entertainment of suitable length and convenient locales at inexpensive prices.
 These include sporting events, music halls, and popular theater.
 By 1880 football was no longer the preserve of the social elite, as it attracted large working-class audiences.
 Average gate was 5,000 in 1905, rising to 23,000 in 1913.
 That amounted to 6 million paying customers with a weekly turnover of £400,000.
 Sports by 1900 generated some three percent of the total gross national product in Britain.
 Professionalization of sports was the norm, although some new activities reached an upscale amateur audience, such as lawn tennis and golf.
 Women were now allowed in some sports, such as archery, tennis, badminton and gymnastics.